nhnpro/floop/README.md

 - x1 or negligible performance hit when Floop is included, but no value is read from an ObservedMap.
 - x3 when up to 15 values are read.

-If more values are read, the Map read operation starts becoming the bottleneck of Widget build time even when reading from a regular Map.
+If more values are read, the Map read operation starts becoming the bottleneck of Widget's build time even when reading from a regular Map.
 The more values are read from the Map, the more the performance hit approaches the difference between reading from a Map and an ObservedMap while listening.
 The performance hit when reading from an ObservedMap in comparison to a regular LinkedHashMap is the following:

 - x1.25 using the map like a regular map.
 - x2.5 while Floop is on 'listening' mode (when a Widget is building).